dfinity/candid/spec/Type-selector.md

 ### Type selector

-For the first part, we define a type selector `<selector>` similar to CSS selector.
+For the first part, we define a type selector `<selector>` similar to a CSS selector.

 ```
 <selector> := <scopes> (. <path>)? | <path>